Wallace & Gromit: Charity

 Wallace & Gromit spearheaded the fundraising for two children's charities: Wallace & Gromit's Children's Foundation, which supports children's hospices and hospitals in the United Kingdom, and Wallace & Gromit's Grand Appeal, the Bristol Children's Hospital charity.

 In July 2013, 80 giant fibreglass decorated sculptures of Gromit were distributed around Bristol as part of a Nick Park-inspired project to raise funds for the charity.
 The project was named Gromit Unleashed, and the sculptures were decorated by a range of artists and celebrities including Joanna Lumley, Sir Peter Blake, Trevor Baylis and Jools Holland.
 A similar project featuring Shaun the Sheep called Shaun in the City took place in 2015.
-Gromit Unleashed 2, also featuring Wallace & Shaun took place in 2018.
+Gromit Unleashed 2, also featuring Wallace and Feathers McGraw, took place in 2018.
 In 2020, Gromit Unleashed: The Grand Adventure in The Mall, Cribbs Causeway featured 15 sculptures of Wallace, Gromit, Shaun and Feathers.
-A further sculpture trail will take place in July and August 2025.
+A further sculpture trail, Gromit Unleashed 3, adding Norbot (from Vengeance Most Fowl) to the line-up, took place in July and August 2025.
+The trail also featured a single Shaun the Sheep sculpture, "Wooly Capers", to celebrate the 30th anniversaries of the character and A Close Shave.